Life in Water

 In this animation, a Spinosaurus uses its paddle-like tail to move through water.

-Research goes on.
-One of the other fossils may hold another important clue.
+Ibrahim hasn’t finished his research yet.
+One of the other newly discovered fossils may hold another important clue.
 It is a bone from the dinosaur’s foot.
-With it, the team can recreate the whole foot.
-Ibrahim believes it was webbed.
-Good for an aquatic dinosaur.
+With it, the team can now recreate the dinosaur’s whole foot.
+Ibrahim believes it was widely splayed and possibly webbed.
+Perfect for an aquatic dinosaur.

 Ibrahim continues to dig to find answers to his Spinosaurus questions.
-The more impossible the question, the more determined he is to answer it.
+For now, one thing appears clear—the more impossible the questions seem, the more determined Ibrahim is to find the answers.

 Scientists attempt to create a life-size model of Spinosaurus, showcasing what is now known about its tail.